Category Archives: Former Monarchies

 He is also a great-great-great-grandson of Queen Victoria via his father (Queen Victoria → Victoria, Princess Royal → Wilhelm II, German Emperor → Viktoria Luise of Prussia → Ernst August (IV), Hereditary Prince of Brunswick→ Ernst August (V), Prince of Hanover) and a great-great-grandson of King Christian IX of Denmark via his father (King Christian IX → Thyra of Denmark → Ernst August (III), Duke of Brunswick → Ernst August (IV), Hereditary Prince of Brunswick → Ernst August (V), Prince of Hanover).

 Ernst August (V)’s father was the brother of Frederica of Hanover who married King Paul I of Greece.
-Therefore, Ernst August (V) is the first cousin of Frederica and Paul’s children: King Constantine II of Greece, Queen Sofia of Spain, and Princess Irene of Greece.
+Therefore, Ernst August (V) is the first cousin of Frederica and Paul’s children: the late King Constantine II of Greece, Queen Sofia of Spain, and Princess Irene of Greece.
 Ernst August (V)’s paternal uncle Prince Georg Wilhelm of Hanover married Princess Sophie of Greece, a sister of Prince Philip, Duke of Edinburgh.

 On June 17, 1914, King George V of the United Kingdom, who was the first cousin of Ernst August (V’s) grandfather Ernst August (III), Duke of Brunswick via their mothers and third cousins via their fathers, issued a Letters Patent granting the children of the Duke of Brunswick the style Highness and declaring that they would be Prince or Princess of the United Kingdom of Great Britain and Ireland.
 The Letters Patent clearly state the style and title were only for the children of Ernst August (III), Duke of Brunswick.